brmcdoug/xrv9kvm/README.md

 qemu-img create -b  xrv9k-fullk9-x-7.3.1.qcow2 -f qcow2 r17.img
 etc.
 ```
-7. create or edit the example "start_node.py" file which maps your router VM interfaces to OVS bridge and vlan instances
+7. create or edit the example "start_node.py" file which maps your router VM interfaces to OVS bridge and vlan instances.

+(yes, this is super hard-codey, but remember no Openstack required)

 ![Start_Node](start_node.py)